 Cambodia and its top 5 beach jewels

 The first time you see Angkor Wat, you know your heart lost its way.
-It lost in every corner of the country which has been saturated with the mystic stories.
-It was lost in the locals’ eyes which have been filled with an unbelievably strong spirit after decades of dark history.
+It was lost in every corner of the country which has been saturated with the mystic stories.
+It was lost in the locals’ eyes which have been filled with an unbelievably strong spirit after decades of a dark history.
 And it lost in the breathtaking landscape which stretches along the land of the Khmer.
 But temples, history, culture are not everything about this land.
 In this small writing piece, we want to introduce about another side of Cambodia which is lesser-known: all the spectacular beaches.

 Lush forests, white and free of footprints, freshly caught food and glorious wildlife are what you can expect in your Cambodia trip if you take a visit to the places below.